Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 5 Red Bridge

-The Red Bridge might not actually be red anymore but this gorgeous old historic railway bridge is still worth checking out.
-Officially called the Quart Pot Creek Rail Bridge, it was built in 1886 as part of the Brisbane to Sydney interstate rail link, entirely by manpower.
+The Red Bridge might not actually be red anymore, but this gorgeous old historic railway bridge is still worth checking out.
+Officially called the Quart Pot Creek Rail Bridge, it was built entirely by manpower in 1886 as part of the Brisbane to Sydney interstate rail link,

 The Red Bridge is a scenic spot to stop for a walk along Quart Pot Creek.
-In fact, you can squeeze three of the top places to see in Stanthorpe in one stroll as the Big Thermometer is only a few kilometres away.
+In fact, you can squeeze three of the top places to see in Stanthorpe in one stroll, as the Big Thermometer is only a few kilometres away.

 Location: Heritage Park Stanthorpe – park at the end of Pioneers Parade and follow the pathway down to the bridge.